MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

 >
 > Let's use what we've learned to build a couple classes in a file named `superheroes.py`.
 Create that file right now.

-Here is an overview of what you will build.
+Before we get started, it's important to know how we will build out this file:

+- Some classes we will give you the code to use.
+Be sure to read through it and reference the comments so that you know what it is doing.
+This is important because...
-Each method below is labeled with a doc string that describes what it is supposed to do.
+- Other classes we will _NOT_ give you the code, and will only give you a docstring that describes what the code is supposed to do.
 Use this as a template and replace `pass` with your own code.

-The basic overview of the file we'll be writing:
+    - Use your prior learnings and the code we gave you to help build out the code needed for these classes

+Here is an overview of what you will build in this chapter:

 * Ability Class
   1. `__init__`: Parameters: name: String, max_damage: Integer